TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

       nabl-check-disable-hiding(|uri, ns) = id
       nabl-check-disable-unresolved = id

+#### Tasks

+To support incremental name and type analysis, we use tasks to specify name and type analysis.
+A task is a unit of computation, which might depend on index entries (such as name declarations or properties) or on the results of other tasks.
+Based on your NaBL and TS rules, asks are collected in a traversal, before they are evaluated.
+Results of evaluated tasks are cached.
+When a file is changed, tasks are only re-collected for this file.
+A task is only re-evaluated, if it is new or if one of its dependencies changed.
+This might include tasks which originated from a different file than the file that changed.

 #### Unresolved References

 You can create your own constraints by providing rewrite rules for `nabl-constraint(|ctx)`: